 The Quantification result can be filtered based on the number of fold changes in the proteins.
-You can set the appropriate values for the filters by changing the filtration parameter values from the drop-down lists in the title bar of the "Summary" view panel and clicking on the Apply Filters button.
+The appropriate values for the filters can be set by changing the filtration parameter values from the drop-down lists in the title bar of the "Summary" view panel and clicking on the Apply Filters button.
 The result will be updated in the "Summary" view, the "Protein" view and the "Peptide" view accordingly.
 The intensity columns of the "Protein" and "Peptide" views display the absolute intensity or relative intensity of the quantifiable proteins and peptides.
-To change the reference sample, select the appropriate sample (eg. "ratio to 114") from the dropdown list beside "Show" in the "Summary"
+To change the reference sample, select the appropriate sample (eg. "ratio to 114") from the Show drop-down list in the "Summary" view.

-view.
 PEAKS also supports changing the normalization factor of the protein ratio.
-Select "auto", "manual", or "no" from the dropdown list.
+Select "auto", "manual", or "no" from the Normalization factor drop-down list.
 For manual normalization, provide the normalization factors in the textbox to the right.